Merriam-Webster Trolls Kellyanne Conway for Calling Falsehoods 'Alternate Facts'

 On Saturday, White House Press Secretary Sean Spicer scolded reporters during a press briefing for spreading what he deemed falsities about Trump’s inauguration, according to CNN.
 “This was the largest audience to ever witness an inauguration, period,” he said, despite contrary findings from aerial photos, Nielsen ratings, and Metro reports on subway riders in Washington, D.C.

-During a Sunday interview on NBC’s Meet the Press, Conway defended Spicer’s false claims as “alternate facts.”
+During a Sunday interview on NBC’s Meet the Press, Conway defended Spicer’s false claims as “alternative facts.”

 “You’re saying it’s a falsehood, and they’re giving — Sean Spicer, our press secretary, gave alternative facts to that,” she said.
 Host Chuck Todd countered, “Alternative facts are not facts.
 They are falsehoods.”